EricZinda/docsproto/devhowto/devhowtoFinishingErrors.md

 `large_a_1`, `file_n_of` and `a_q` have already been completed. `delete_v_1`, `pron`, `pronoun_q`, `which_q`, `very_x_deg`, `folder_n_of` remain.

 ### `folder_n_of`
-We can approach `folder_n_of` just like `file_n_of`, and in fact that is what most nouns will look like.
-The only new code is the last line below that says "whatever x is at this point doesn't exist" for the same reasons [we described before](devhowtoReportingAFailure):
+We can approach `folder_n_of` just like `file_n_of`, and, in fact, that is what most nouns will look like.
+The only new code is the last line below that says "`x` is not a folder" for the same reasons [we described before](devhowtoReportingAFailure):

 ~~~
 @Predication(vocabulary, name="_folder_n_of")